AyubFoks/Ayubfoks/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a passionate human, problem solver, organic team lead, fiercely local yet globally competitive.
-I bridge the gap between strategy, design and development.</p>
+<p align="left">I passionate software engineer and organic team lead focused on solving real problems.
+I translate complex ideas into elegant, functional code to build products that are both globally scalable and locally relevant.</p>

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.